databendlabs/databend/docs/doc/14-sql-commands/90-explain-cmds/explain.md

 * **Limit**: Limits the number of rows returned.
     - limit: The number of rows to return.
     - offset: The number of rows to skip before returning any rows.
 * **HashJoin**: Uses the Hash Join algorithm to perform Join operations for two tables.
-The Hash Join algorithm will select one of the two tables as the build side to build the Hash table, and uses the other table as the probe side to read the matching data from the Hash table to form the result.
+The Hash Join algorithm will select one of the two tables as the build side to build the Hash table.
+It will then use the other table as the probe side to read the matching data from the Hash table to form the result.
     - join type: The JOIN type (INNER, LEFT OUTER, RIGHT OUTER, FULL OUTER, CROSS, SINGLE, or MARK).
     - build keys: The expressions used by the build side to build the Hash table.
     - probe keys: The expressions used by the probe side to read data from the Hash table.